Want to eat out for less than R 20 a day? Or afford a private island hopping trip?

 - Go on a day trip to Railey Beach: A long tail boat from Ao Nang to Railey costs THB 200 / R 77.00 for a return trip.

-- Rent a kayak or SUP Board: If you want to explore the limestone cliffs around Krabi and Railey, you can rent gear from the locals on the beach.
+- Rent a kayak or SUP Board: If you want to explore the limestone cliffs around Krabi and Railay, you can rent gear from the locals on the beach.
 Prices are around THB 300 / R 115.00, but you might be able to negotiate the price down.
+You can also go SUP boarding at night with FreeBird and see the bioluminescence.

 - Hire a private longtail boat: Instead of joining a group tour to visit the nearby islands, you can rent your own boat.
 Prices start at THB 2000 / R 780 for the entire day.
 You’ll get to choose which islands you go to and how long you stay there.
 Plus, if you find some other people to split the cost, it starts to become a better deal than the 5 islands trip with 20 other people for THB 1000.